DNA-PROTEIN CROSSLINKS

 Note that 30% of the DNA is seven times more sensitive to crosslinking with protein than is the remainder (see below).
 At a UV dose that kills 99% of the cells, about 10% of the DNA was crosslinked with protein (Smith, 1962).

 As one might predict, it is the replicating portion of the DNA chromosome that is more sensitive to UV-induced crosslinking with protein (Smith, 1964a).
 This was tested by pulse labeling a log-phase culture of E. coli with tritiated thymine, and then replacing the radioactive thymine with non-radioactive thymine, and allowing the culture to continue growing exponentially.
-Samples were taken at various times.
-One sample was UV-irradiated (254 nm) and one was not, and then DNA was extracted from both.
-DNA-protein crosslinking was greatest immediately after the labeling, and one generation time after the labeling, i.e., at the time when the labeled section of DNA was again being replicated.
-The experiment was followed for 2 generation times.
+Samples were taken at various times over 2 generation times, irradiated and analyzed (Figure 2).

 Figure 2